-CENTRON INDUSTRIAL ALLIANCE LIMITED Mumbai
+CENTRON INDUSTRIAL ALLAINCE LIMITED

 1.2 WORKING PERFORMANCE REVIEW:

 Looking into the market scenario during the year under review the performance of yourCompany has been satisfactory.
 The gross Revenue during the financial year 2018-19 fromoperations has increased from Rs.482.62 lacs to Rs.925.58 lacs as compared to the previousyear.
 The profit after tax for the current year has increased as comparison to theprevious year.
 Directors of the Company are of the view that the performance of thecompany would further improve in the next financial year.

 1.3 CHANGES IN NATURE OF BUSINESS